If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 I don’t like burying the lead, so let’s answer the question right away.

 We’ll get into 3-car and 4-car garages in more detail below.
+In a different article, I cover tandem garages, where one car is parked directly behind another vehicle.

 You’ll notice that the standard depth doesn’t change from one size of garage to the next.
 Standard garages are designed for cars to pull in parallel, next to each other.